Lbalkenhol/candl/docs/data/data_overview.rst

 .. tip::

     This likelihood uses the `Hamimeche-Lewis <https://arxiv.org/abs/0801.0554>`__ approximation.
 As such, not all subsets of the data set can be run.
+You may also consider the foreground-marginalised (CMB-only) version of this data set in :code:`candl_data`.

 ``candl_data``